 Criteria Description Maximum Marks

 Continuous Internal Internal Examination 5

 Assessment (CIA) Attendance 5

 Assignment 5

 End Semester End Semester Examination 35

 Examination(ESE)

 Total 50

 Attendance A minimum of 75% Attendance e is required to be maintained by

-a student to be qualified for tak ting up the End Semester
+a student to be qualified for taking

 examination.
-The allowance of 25% includes all types of leave
+The allowance of 25% includes all types of leaves

 including medical leaves.